 Launching Your Career

-"How can I get started in the clinical research enterprise?"
+"How can I get started in the clinical research field?"

-For some useful information and tips and tricks from a panel of seasoned CRAs and CRCs in the field on how to get your foot in the door, check out this free, on-demand Webinar Replay from ACRP, How to Enter the Clinical Research Enterprise.
+For useful information from a panel of seasoned clinical researchers on how to get your foot in the door, check out this free, on-demand Webinar Replay from ACRP, How to Enter the Clinical Research Field.
+The panel includes experts representing many areas of the clinical research landscape and roles including the CRA, CRC, and PI roles, as well as career advancement and educator roles in the field.

 8 Tips for Getting Started in Clinical Research